-If your PC will not boot into Windows, you can use HP PC Hardware Diagnostics UEFI to diagnose hardware issues.
+If your PC does not start in Windows, you can use HP PC Hardware Diagnostics UEFI to diagnose hardware issues.

-When HP PC Hardware Diagnostics Windows detects a failure that requires hardware replacement, a 24-digit Failure ID code is generated.
+When HP PC Hardware Diagnostics UEFI detects a failure that requires hardware replacement, a 24-digit Failure ID code is generated.
 For assistance in solving the problem:

-Select Get Support, and then use a mobile device to scan the QR code that displays on the next screen.
-The HP Customer Support - Service Center page displays, with your Failure ID and product number automatically filled in.
+▲ Select Get Support, and then use a mobile device to scan the QR code that displays on the next screen.
+The HP Customer Support - Service Center page appears with your Failure ID and product number automatically filled in.
 Follow the on-screen instructions.